 Yes, sports may help.
 But don’t forget that people who suffer from depression find it difficult (physically!) to get off the couch, not to speak of more active actions.
-Suggesting fun times, new lifestyle, or habits don’t help unless you are ready to accompany your friend with that.
+Suggesting fun times, new lifestyles, or habits don’t help unless you are ready to accompany your friend with that.

 And yet, don’t be too aggressive.
-Encourage a friend to take small steps every day: ask them to assist you or simply phone them to remind what they have to do today.
+Encourage a friend to take small steps every day: ask them to assist you or simply phone them to remind them what they have to do today.